convers44/createment-exerciseOOP/src/main/java/createment/oop/answers/ReadMe.md

 - Null value as object property
 - Null value as object
-- Null and list
-- Null and Map
 - int vs Integer
 - Objects.requireNonNull
 - Use ChatGPT to map POJO to Record
+- Null and list
+- Null and Map
+- \n, \t

 # Exercise 4.2